-The sheriff or designee may authorize sick leave without pay not to exceed two (2) years' duration or until the employee's physician releases such employee, whichever comes first.
+The sheriff or designee may authorize sick leave without pay not to exceed two (2) years' twelve (12) months' duration or until the employee's physician releases such employee, whichever comes first.
 Sick leave without pay shall not be granted until all earned sick leave has been exhausted.